adamcamp/frederick-cas/GETTING_STARTED.md

 Clients are the people being matched to housing.

 **Option A: HMIS Warehouse connection (recommended)** If your CAS is connected to the HMIS Warehouse, client data flows in automatically from the community's HMIS.
 Assessment scores, housing history, and eligibility are kept current without manual work.
-Talk to your IT contact to configure this.
+See the [Warehouse Integration Guide](docs/warehouse-integration.md) for how to move your existing data in.

 **Option B: Manual import**
 Go to **Clients → Import** and upload a CSV.
 The system will walk you through required fields (name, date of birth, assessment score, housing history).